mpdude/MinkExtension/doc/index.md

                     my_session:
                         browserkit_http: ~
     ```

-* **[deprecated] GoutteDriver** - headless driver without JavaScript support.
-In order to use it, install [`behat/mink-goutte-driver`](https://packagist.org/packages/behat/mink-goutte-driver) through Composer.
-Then, modify your `behat.yml` profile:

-    ```yaml
-    default:
-        extensions:
-            Behat\MinkExtension:
-                sessions:
-                    my_session:
-                        goutte: ~
-    ```

-  **Warning: Goutte has been abandoned**

-  Goutte has been abandoned, and so Goutte support has been deprecated.
-It will
-  be removed in the next major version of this extension.

-  **Tips: HTTPS and self-signed certificate**

-  If you use Behat/Mink/Goutte to test your application, and want to test an
-  application secured with HTTPS, but with a self-signed certificate, you can use
-  the following parameters to avoid the validation error triggered by Guzzle:

-  * For **Guzzle 4** or later:

-      ```yaml
-      default:
-          extensions:
-              Behat\MinkExtension:
-                  sessions:
-                      my_session:
-                          goutte:
-                              guzzle_parameters:
-                                  verify: false
-      ```

-  * For **Guzzle 3** or earlier:

-      ```yaml
-      default:
-          extensions:
-              Behat\MinkExtension:
-                  sessions:
-                      my_session:
-                          goutte:
-                              guzzle_parameters:
-                                  ssl.certificate_authority: false
-      ```

 * **Selenium2Driver** - javascript driver.
 In order to use it, install [`behat/mink-selenium2-driver`](https://packagist.org/packages/behat/mink-selenium2-driver) through Composer.
 Then, modify your `behat.yml` profile: